 - Are your sexual behaviors getting in the way of work or causing financial problems?

-If you answered yes to one or more of these questions, it is possible that sexual compulsivity is an issue for you.
+If you answered yes to one or more of these questions, it is possible that you may need sex addiction help.
 At the very least, you can assume that sexual compulsion is creating problems for you in your life or with your relationship.
 Look at it this way, if your sexual expression is self-defeating, then you have a problem.
-If your sexual addictions are getting in the way of the intimacy you desire, then you have a problem.
+If your sex addictions are getting in the way of the intimacy you desire, then you have a problem.

 When you are caught by sexual compulsion, the pleasure that is inherently present in orgasm or connection with another gets co-opted and is used as a balm, an escape, a distraction, rather than being enjoyed for what it does offer.
 The problem with soothing yourself with sexual compulsive behavior is that the soothing is momentary.
 You may feel ashamed, too, because you are probably aware that your behavior is out of your control.
 You can’t get enough of what won’t satisfy you.
 An internal war is going on.
 Your life is not working.

 More and more women are feeling like they are out of control around their sexual expression.
 If you suspect this might be you, ask yourself:

 - Do you feel desperate for sexual connection?